MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/use-office-365-admin-center-manage-subscription.md

 ## Check your service health
  You can quickly get real-time status of your [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)] and [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] services.
 The Service health page on the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)] provides a comprehensive view of the service health of your online services.
 If users are having trouble signing in to [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)], check this page to see if there is a service outage.

-For more information, see the topic [How do I check my online service health?](check-online-service-health.md)
+For more information, see [How do I check my online service health?](check-online-service-health.md)

 <a name="BKMK_ServiceMessages"></a>